What is a flash flood? A civil engineer explains

 Often the design standards and rules that we use to engineer these features are based on historic rainfall data for the location where we’re working.
 Engineers use that information to calculate how large a culvert, pond or other structure might need to be.
 We always build in some excess capacity to handle unusually large floods.

-Now, however, many parts of the U.S. are experiencing more intense storm events that drop significant amounts of rainfall on an area in a very short time period.
+However, many parts of the U.S. are experiencing more intense storm events that drop significant amounts of rainfall on an area in a very short time.
 The recent St. Louis and Kentucky floods were both on a scale that statistically would be expected to occur in those areas once in 1,000 years.

 With climate change, we expect this trend to continue, which means that planners and engineers will need to reconsider how to design and manage infrastructure in the future.
 But it’s hard to predict how frequent or intense future storm events will be at a given location.
 And while it’s extremely likely that there will be more intense storm events based upon climate projections, designing and building for the worst-case situation is not cost effective when there are other competing demands for funding.